Nicolas Delord On Rapidly Building, Iterating And Deploying Apps As A One-man Team

-In today’s installment of our rapid developer profile series, we’re featuring Nicolas Delord, Creative Technologist with the ADP Product Incubator.
+In today’s maker profile, we’re featuring Nicolas Delord, Creative Technologist with the ADP Product Incubator.
 Born out of the NYC ADP Innovation Lab and inspired by the Lean Startup ethos, the ADP Product Incubator’s goal is to design, build and validate new product concepts rapidly in the work-related Enterprise and Consumer space.
 Hear how Nicolas uses Mendix to build an application a week through rapid iteration with users, and how one of his apps was deployed to 50,000 employees at ADP.

 I studied physics and then switched to computer science for my Master’s degree.
 My first job was as a Java developer 15 years ago.
 After five years, I moved on and was a Business Analyst and later became a Product Owner.